 Four friends from the same neighbourhood in Detroit have enlisted in the army.
 They are shipped to the Middle East into the midst of one of the alien infection zones.
 In between fighting the monsters, the army is also having to deal with a local insurgency and they are placed on patrol duty in the civilian areas.
-They are then assigned to a mission under Staff Sergeant Frater of travelling into the infected zone and rescuing a group of soldiers that have failed to return.
+They are then assigned to a mission under Staff Sergeant Frater that involves travelling into the infected zone and rescuing a group of soldiers that have failed to return.
 The mission rapidly goes awry as their vehicles are destroyed by IEDs.
 With members of the team killed, they flee on foot under fire and are captured, all while struggling to complete the mission.

 Monsters (2010) was a sleeper success for British director Gareth Edwards.
 The idea of a mysterious zone inhabited by baffling alien entities caught on and the film became an audience favourite at festivals.
 Moreover, Edwards produced all the dazzling effects sequences himself on a minuscule budget.
 It was enough to have him propelled to the frontline as director of the massively budgeted and scaled Godzilla (2014) with only his second film, followed by the Star Wars prequel Rogue One (2016) and The Creator (2023).

 As it sets in, Monsters: Dark Continent is immediately a very different film to its predecessor.
 For one, Gareth Edwards shot the original digitally – it was fairly plain and uncomplicated visually but for the often very subtle fact that many of the backgrounds had been digitally inserted into existing locations.
-By contrast, Dark Continent has been shot with a richly textured and very self-consciously stylish cinematographic palette.
+By contrast, Dark Continent has been shot with a richly textured and self-consciously stylish cinematographic palette.
 The editing is fractured and piecemeal, the sort you can get in a modern action movie, with often closeup focus on the raw emotions of the characters, which is very different to the simple and visually unadorned style of the original.